-Our estimates for the underpricing regression do not provide any evidence that the granting of a (valuable) OAA to the underwriting bank or the extensive spending of nonunderwriting expenses (exp) prior to the IPO reduces the amount of underpricing.
-The coefficients for OAA and exp have the wrong sign, but lack any statistical significance.
-Moreover, our findings do not support the hypotheses of Ljungqvist and Habib (1998) that former shareholders selling a large fraction of their pre-IPO assets do particularly care for the pricing of the IPO company.
+Our estimates for the underpricing regression do not provide any evidence that the granting of a (valuable) OAA to the underwriting bank or the extensive spending of non-underwriting expenses (exp) prior to the IPO reduces the amount of underpricing.
+The coefficients for OAA and exp lack any statistical significance.
+Moreover, our findings do not support the hypotheses of Habib and Ljungqvist (2001) that former shareholders selling a large fraction of their pre-IPO assets are particularly concerned about the pricing of the IPO company.
 The coefficient for $n{0,s}$ is negative, but not significant.
-However, we find a significant reduction in underpricing the larger and more transparent the issuing company (with coefficients for empl and volatility2 of -0.077 and 0.245, respectively), and the less the book-building range was exhausted (with a coefficient of 0.239 for bookb).
+However, we find a significant reduction in underpricing for larger and more transparent companies (with coefficients for empl and volatility2 of -0.077 and 0.243, respectively), and for firms, where the book-building range was exhausted to a lesser degree (with a coefficient of 0.240 for bookb).
 This is in line with earlier studies on the German market.
 Moreover, the highly significant coefficient for the market trend (NEMAX) supports the findings by Löffler (2000) and Franzke (2001) in that underpricing is increasing with the performance of the NEMAX index forty days prior to the IPO.